Office of Professional Standards

 Use of Force

 Police officers are trained to seek voluntary compliance in their lawful direction, however, they are sometimes met with circumstances in which a subject’s actions compel them to use force in order to gain compliance or defend themselves or others against serious injury or death.
-Supervisors are required to complete a “Use of Force Report” any time force is used resulting in injury or complaint of injury to a suspect.
+Supervisors are required to complete a “Use of Force Report” any time force is used.

 Employee Motor Vehicle Collisions